Getting Started¶

 Key points:

-- Monitors A2A task state transitions
+- Monitor A2A task state transitions

 Understanding Tool Call Communication¶